-Issued | Tukuna: Issue Date
+Issued | Tukuna: 16 May 2025

-IS ##/## FS 3
+IS 25/16 FS 3

-This fact sheet accompanies IS xx/xx: Tax residence and summarises the tax residence rules in the Income Tax Act 2007 relating to trusts.
+This fact sheet accompanies IS 25/16: Tax residence and summarises the tax residence rules in the Income Tax Act 2007 relating to trusts.
 The interpretation statement explains the rules for individuals, companies and trusts in more detail.
 There are also fact sheets covering tax residence of individuals and companies.